 Many attorneys offer free consultations where you can ask for a ballpark estimate of costs.
 You will also want to discuss if your lawsuit is worth the cost (based on what you might recover) or if there are alternative forms of relief that are more cost-friendly.

-You can read up further about attorney retainer financing by checking out our article ‘How to Finance Your Minc Law Legal Fees: Retainer Fee Financing Options Explained’.
+You can read up further about attorney retainer financing by checking out our article ‘How to Finance Your Minc Law Legal Fees: Retainer Fee Financing Options Explained’, or by viewing our video below.

 Convenience of Location